falcosecurity/falco-website/content/en/docs/rules/fspath.md

 * fs.path.target
 * fs.path.targetraw

-`fs.path.name` is for file operations that work on a path like open, unlink, rmdir, etc. For other file operations that have a source and target, like cp, symlink, link, mv, etc, there are fields `fs.path.source` and `fs.path.target`.
+`fs.path.name` is for file operations that work on a path like open, unlink, rmdir, etc. For other file operations that have a source and target, like cp, symlink, link, mv, etc., there are fields `fs.path.source` and `fs.path.target`.

-All of these convert relative paths to absolute paths when needed, using the thread's current working directory (cwd).
+These convert relative paths to absolute paths when needed, using the thread's current working directory (cwd).

 `fs.path.nameraw/fs.path.sourceraw/fs.path.targetraw` are like the above but do *not* convert relative paths to absolute paths.
 They always contain the original path, which may or may not be relative.

-The fields only work for exit events and only return a value if the syscall was successful.
+The fields only work for exit events and only return a value if the syscall succeeds.

 The below tables show:
 * the specific syscalls that are are supported